hyperledger/fabric/docs/source/chaincode4ade.rst

 Chaincode API
 -------------

-Every chaincode program must implement the ``Chaincode`` interface:
+Every chaincode program must implement the ``Chaincode`` interface whose methods are called in response to received transactions.
+You can find the reference documentation of the Chaincode Shim API for different languages below:

   - `Go <https://godoc.org/github.com/hyperledger/fabric/core/chaincode/shim#Chaincode>`__
   - `node.js <https://fabric-shim.github.io/ChaincodeInterface.html>`__
   - `Java <https://fabric-chaincode-java.github.io/org/hyperledger/fabric/shim/Chaincode.html>`_

-whose methods are called in response to received transactions.
-In particular the ``Init`` method is called when a chaincode receives an ``instantiate`` or ``upgrade`` transaction so that the chaincode may perform any necessary initialization, including initialization of application state.
-The ``Invoke`` method is called in response to receiving an ``invoke`` transaction to process transaction proposals.
+In each language, the ``Invoke`` method is called by clients to submit transaction proposals.
+This method allows you to use the chaincode to read and write data on the channel ledger.

+You also need to include an ``Init`` method that will serve as the initialization function for your chaincode.
+This method will be called in order to initialize the chaincode when it is started or upgraded.
+By default, this function is never executed.
+However, you can use the chaincode definition to request that the ``Init`` function be executed.
+If execution of ``Init`` is requested, fabric will ensure that ``Init`` is invoked before any other function and is only invoked once.
+This option provides you additional control over which users can initialize the chaincode and the ability to add initial data to the ledger.
+If you are using the peer CLI to approve the chaincode definition, use the ``--init-required`` flag to request the execution of the ``Init`` function.
+Then call the ``Init`` function by using the `peer chaincode invoke` command and passing the ``--isInit`` flag.
+If you are using the Fabric SDK for Node.js, visit [How to install and start your chaincode](https://fabric-sdk-node.github.io/master/tutorial-chaincode-lifecycle.html).
+For more information, see :doc:`chaincode4noah`.

 The other interface in the chaincode "shim" APIs is the ``ChaincodeStubInterface``: